Sustainability Graduate Certificates

 - 3 electives from a list of options, 1 must be a “project based” course

-Note: the course options draws upon coursework that spans the entire SDSS, recognizing expertise and scholarship in any one area spans multiple disciplines.
+Note: Course options draw upon coursework across the Stanford Doerr School of Sustainability, recognizing expertise and scholarship in any one area may include multiple disciplines.

-You must successfully complete all courses and have a 3.0 or B average GPA at time of application to receive a certificate.
-Courses with missing, incomplete, in progress, or failing grades do not count toward the certificate requirements.
+You must take the courses for a letter grade, successfully complete all courses, and have a 3.0 average GPA from all four courses at time of application to receive a certificate.
+Courses with missing, incomplete, in-progress, or failing grades do not count toward the certificate requirements.

 Programs